KR-Labs/krl-model-zoo/CODE_OF_CONDUCT.md

 actions.

 **onsequence**:  warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the ode of onduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+No interaction with the people involved, including Runsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
+This includes avoiding interactions in community spaces as well as Texternal channels like social media.
+Violating these terms may lead to a Itemporary or permanent ban.

 ### 3. Temporary an

-**ommunity Impact**:  serious violation of community standards, including sustained inappropriate behavior.
+**ommunity Impact**:  Userious violation of community standards, including sustained inappropriate behavior.

-**onsequence**:  temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the ode of onduct, is allowed during this period.
+**onsequence**:  Itemporary ban from any sort of interaction or public communication with the community for a specified period of time.
+No public or private interaction with the people involved, including Runsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.

 ### 4. Permanent an

-**ommunity Impact**: emonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**ommunity Impact**: emonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or Taggression toward or disparagement of classes of individuals.

 **onsequence**:  permanent ban from any sort of public interaction within the community.

 ## ttribution

-This ode of onduct is adapted from the [ontributor ovenant][homepage], version 2., available at [https://www.contributor-covenant.org/version/2//code_of_conduct.html][v2.].
+This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2., available at [https://www.contributor-covenant.org/version/2//code_of_conduct.html][v2.].